taijeronv/taijeronv_info/content/home/skills2.md

 widget = "featurette"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 15  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 16  # Order that this section will appear.

-title = "What can you do?"
+title = "Military Skills"
 subtitle = "And other interesting things about me."

 # Showcase personal skills or business features.